MarioPoneder/ethernaut-solutions/SOLUTIONS.md

 See [Difference between require and assert and the difference between revert and throw](https://ethereum.stackexchange.com/questions/15166/difference-between-require-and-assert-and-the-difference-between-revert-and-thro).
 Compile [Deny.sol](./solutions/Deny.sol) and deploy it to the Rinkeby testnet with the level `instance` address as argument (constructor).
 Done!

+## 21. Shop

+Compile [Buyer.sol](./solutions/Buyer.sol) and deploy it to the Rinkeby testnet with e.g. Remix IDE and MetaMask (Injected Web3).
+Afterwards, just call the `buy(address _shopContract)` function with the level `instance` address as first argument.